estebanfelipep/poland-next15-conferences-browser/STEPS.md

 ## RouterSelect expose action

+- Let's say something else happens as a result of this promise, let's actually replace this with router push.
+Add a single param string.
 - Let's rename this to RouterSelect since we want to reuse this functionality for a specific component.
 Typical reusable use case we encounter in nextjs app router.
 - Replace with better param string to maintain existing params.
 - To make this component reusable and customizable, we want to expose a way to execute this synced outdate from the outside.
 What we can do is expose an action prop, a function called within the transition.